 His father had said that if evil increases then extraordinary means might be adopted, to restore justice and normalcy.
 It was an extraordinary act when Sri Krishna placed Shikhandi in front of Arjuna, so that Bhishma could be killed, Shikhandi could have her revenge and righteousness may be established.
 It was an extraordinary act that Sri Rama, while hiding behind a tree, killed Bali, so that Sugreeva may have his revenge and justice be restored.
 Crises demand extraordinary, critical and unconventional methods and they may be implemented to reinstate justice and normalcy.
 At such times, the means may not be questioned, even if they apparently seem unjust or unfair, as long as the end is just and fair.
 These means may not be considered to constitute Adharma, but may be considered to constitute Aapat Dharma because the end is to establish Dharma.

 As a blind man is able to see with the gift of sight, similarly Bharat’s mind was able to see the resolution of his crisis with the gift of knowledge.
-His mind was calm but was racing with a new thought.
-He had read somewhere that poison lies not in the medicine but in its dosage.
-If the dosage of a medicine is exceeded, then instead of helping, it harms the body.
+Now, his mind began to race with a new thought.
+He had read somewhere that medicine can also act as a poison, if its dosage is altered.
 Bharat knew that Lalmohan was a heart patient and thus, he surmised that Lalmohan may be taking isosorbide dinitrate, a common drug that is given to heart patients.
 Now, if an exceedingly high dosage of this medicine is given to Lalmohan, then chances are that the result may prove to be extremely harmful.
 Perhaps, he could invite Lalmohan for a cup of tea and surreptitiously put few tablets of isosorbide dinitrate in his tea.
 Slowly a plan was developing and being highly excited, Bharat could not keep still.